maveniverse/site-001/content/en/docs/mimir/_index.md

 ---

 {{% pageinfo %}}
-Maveniverse Mímir started as solution of my own problem: workstation hopping, and a LOT of download when when picking up where I left on.
+Maveniverse Mímir started as solution of my own problem: workstation hopping, and a LOT of download when picking up where I left on.
 {{% /pageinfo %}}